 Keto Cheesecake Crust

 - In a medium bowl combine the almond flour and powdered sweetener.
-Add in the melted butter and vanilla extract.
-Use a spatula or a fork to combine well the ingredients.
+Mix in the melted butter and vanilla extract with a spatula or fork until the mixture resembles a coarse meal.

-- Pour the crust mixture into a 9" springform pan and press firmly into the bottom and halfway up the sides using a spatula or your fingers.
-Refrigerate the keto crust for 20 minutes or bake for 10 minutes until slightly golden.
+- Transfer the crust mixture into a 9" springform pan and press firmly into the bottom and halfway up the sides using a spatula or your fingers.
+Refrigerate the keto crust for 20 minutes.

 Keto Cheesecake Filling